 Get a Library Card

-- Affiliate borrowers must present an authorized card to borrow materials or request services from the U of S library.
+- Affiliate borrowers must present a U of S library card to borrow materials or request services from the U of S library.

 - To receive or update a U of S library card, present the following two pieces of valid identification at any library check-out desk:

-- Something that show your current address (e.g. driver's licence, dated mail delivered to your home address, etc.)
+- Something that shows your current address (e.g. driver's licence, dated mail delivered to your home address, etc.)

-The library is legally obligated to respect the licensing agreements we have with digital publishers.
-These licensing agreements limit online access to current students, faculty, and staff and anyone connecting from on-campus computers.
+- Most of our licensing agreements limit access to electronic resources to current students, faculty, and staff and anyone connecting from on-campus computers.
 Each of our seven library locations have public access computers that you can use to access our electronic resources.
 Find out more about computers in the library.

 - Saskatchewan health professionals may be eligible to access online resources through the Saskatchewan Health Information Resources Partnership (SHIRP)